Lightning-AI/litgpt/tutorials/finetune_lora.md

 ## Merging LoRA Weights

-By default, the LoRA weights are kept separate from the checkpoint file to save storage space.
-However, you can optionally merge the LoRA weights with the original model checkpoint to create a new file to optimize inference speeds.
-(This will improve inference performance because the weights don't have to be added during runtime.)
+Finetuning a model with LoRA generates a `lit_model.pth.lora` file.
+This file exclusively contains the LoRA weights, which has is much smaller than the original model checkpoint to conserve storage space.
+If desired, there is the option to merge these LoRA weights directly into the original model's checkpoint, which creates a full `lit_model.pth` checkpoint.
+The advantage of this merging process is to streamline inference operations, as it eliminates the need to dynamically incorporate the LoRA weights during runtime, which can improve inference speed.

-Let's assume we finetuned a model using LoRA as follows:
+For example, after finetuning a model using LoRA with the following command:

 ```bash
 python litgpt/finetune/lora.py \